 If dfdl:lengthUnits is 'characters', then a Unicode Replacement Character counts as contributing a single character to the length.

 If the data contains more than one adjacent decode error, then the specific number of Unicode Replacement Characters that are inserted as the replacement of these errors is implementation- dependent.
-That is, some implementations may view, for example, three consecutive erroneous bytes as three separate decode errors, others may view them as a single or two decode errors.
+That is, some implementations MAY view, for example, three consecutive erroneous bytes as three separate decode errors, others MAY view them as a single or two decode errors.
 All implementations MUST, however, insert some number of Unicode Replacement Characters, and then continue to decode characters following the erroneous data.

 The trimming of pad characters always happens after Unicode Replacement Characters have been inserted into the data.